indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Set SMTP to verify DKIM signatures

-You can setup qmail-stmpd for verification by setting DKIMIVERIFY environment variable instead of DKIMSIGN environment variable.
+You can setup <b>qmail-smtpd</b> for verification by setting DKIMIVERIFY environment variable instead of DKIMSIGN environment variable.

 ```
 $ sudo /bin/bash